Weilando/grimm_bert/README.md

 5. Perform word sense disambiguation per token with hierarchical clustering based on cosine similarities.
 6. Evaluate the dictionary with the adjusted rand index (ARI).

+If no maximum distance is given, the pipeline uses the number of senses from the ground truth to cluster word vectors.
+Otherwise, it uses the maximum distance to distinguish different senses per token.

 ## Caches

 The software uses caches to enable executions in offline HPC environments and to speed up repeated calculations.